metaplex-foundation/docs/docs/01-programs/02-candy-machine/05-candy-guards.md

 <AccordionItem title="JS SDK" open={true}>
 <div className="accordion-item-padding">

-You may update the guards of a Candy Machine the exact same way you created them.
-That is by passing their settings inside the `guards` object of the `update` operation.
+You may update the guards of a Candy Machine the same way you created them.
+That is, by providing their settings inside the `guards` object of the `update` operation.
 Any guard set to `null` or not provided will be disabled.

 Note that the entire `guards` object will be updated meaning **it will override all existing guards**!

-Therefore, make sure to provide the settings for all guards you want enabled, even if their settings are not changing.
+Therefore, make sure to provide the settings for all guards you want to enable, even if their settings are not changing.

 ```tsx
 import { sol, toDateTime } from '@metaplex-foundation/js';